 They offer a design service and have four standard ‘Hennin’ designs which can all be altered.
 The prices that they list are for eastern white pine or eastern hemlock but any practical wood species can be used.

 Kits include all framing finished with a natural oil, fastenings, insulated panels and tongue and groove for the second floor.
 You can add straight or curved braces as required.

 4. Honest Abe Log Homes

-Honest Abe Log Homes originated with Doug Smith in Northern Tennessee in 1979, and now has countrywide operation.
+Honest Abe Log Homes originated with Doug Smith in Northern Tennessee in 1979 and now has a countrywide operation.
 It is a company steeped in family heritage with a good reputation and solid log home building experience.